PavithraDarapaneni/Linux-System-Programming/File Management.md

 }
 ```

-## Develop a C program to rename a file from "oldname.txt" to "newname.txt"?
+## 5.Develop a C program to rename a file from "oldname.txt" to "newname.txt"?
 ```c
 #include <stdio.h>
 int main()